EZhelp/A1EvoAcoustica/README.md

 # A1 Evo Acoustica w/ beta adjustable EDC mod
 Note: The releases on this fork are used for beta testing.

 Attn: Version 0.0.6 has the same EDC behavior as the main branch 8.06 when checked.
-However, when the ALT key is held while clicking the EDC box, it gives you access to the filter values.  (macOS: keyboard "Option" key instead of ALT should work)
+However, when the ALT key is held while clicking the EDC box, it gives you access to the filter values.  (macOS: keyboard "Option" key)

 *Warning: A user changing values in this modified fork, needs to have the skill set to ID the issue and understand what these settings do.